 But they draw you in; they totally subsume you.
 We stand intrigued, transfixed, repulsed even, before his formidable contorted lines.
 At times highlighted with strategic splashes of gouache and watercolour, at times truncated, Schiele's line pulsates with energy.
 He scrutinizes his models, and crudely, viscerally lays them bare.
 Viewer becomes voyeur.
 In Schiele's erotic drawings, sexuality is symbolic of life.
 We see Schiele explore the physical and psychological – new ideas about the mind and body using form.

 For all these comparisons, Klimt and Schiele’s creative processes and final works are very different.
-While many of Klimt’s drawings were made in preparation for his paintings, Schiele valued his drawings in-and-of-themselves, selling them as independent works of art.
-Although both are frankly naturalistic, raw and explicit at times, their styles vary.
+While many of Klimt’s drawings were made in preparation for his paintings, Schiele valued his drawings in-and-of-themselves, selling them as independent works of finished art.
+Although both are naturalistic, raw and explicit at times, their styles are often worlds apart.
 Klimt is delicate, Schiele bold.

 Austria’s two most famous artists succeeded in challenging expectation.
-One hundred years on, this exhibition will show that they are as radical as ever.
+One hundred years on, this intimate exhibition shows that they are as radical as ever.

 04 Nov 18 – 03 Feb 19, 10:00 AM – 6:00 PM